 Here's an example of a post we did for #NewWorksWednesday.
 (You'll see we included that hashtag as well as #art and #womenartists.)

-In this image, the artist included the hashtag in the caption (circled).
+In the image shown above, the artist included the hashtag in the caption (circled).
 To access the caption to make edits, click on the 3 dots at the top of your post, select Edit, and then make any changes to your caption - such as adding a hashtag.

-In this image, the artist added the hashtag to the comments section of her post (circled).
+In the above image, the artist added the hashtag to the comments section of her post (circled).
 To add a comment to one of your older posts, click on the balloon icon below the image and enter whatever text you like - including a hashtag.